Why Claris FileMaker

 Is Apple committed to FileMaker long-term?

-Claris remains a wholly owned Apple subsidiary, has been since 2019, and the company's leadership has publicly framed continued investment in FileMaker as a strategic priority.
-The 2025 release — its biggest in years — is the most visible evidence.
+Claris has been a wholly owned Apple subsidiary since 1987 — the company was named FileMaker Inc between 1998 and 2019 to reflect its focus on the FileMaker product, then renamed back to Claris International in 2019.
+Claris leadership has publicly framed continued investment in FileMaker as a strategic priority, and the 2025 release — its biggest in years — is the most visible evidence.
+Claris's customer base includes Apple itself, alongside Microsoft, Mayo Clinic, Stanford, Yamaha and over a million users worldwide.

 Is FileMaker just for Mac?